-The fundamental test of the United States was a civil war which resulted in the removal of some constitutional ambiguities as well as of social and economical differences which disunited the country.
-Afterwards, both the Assembly and the Executive powers were tested.
+The fundamental test of the United States was a civil war that resulted in the removal of some constitutional ambiguities as well as of social and economical differences which disunited the country.
+Afterward, both the Assembly and the Executive powers were tested.

-The political answer was flexibility to deal with emergencies and also a continuous improving to meet increasing necessities.
+The political answer was the flexibility to deal with emergencies and also a continuous improvement to meet increasing necessities.

 The third test took place in the economical area: a minimum but necessary regulation which should be strong and competent to harmonize capitalism and the public interest.
 They readily drummed up the administrative modernization: jurisdictions were honestly and boldly maintained in the states.
 The masterly test was the one concerning the ethical behavior adjustment of a new social conscience to the governmental environment.
 The constitutional structure proved not to be a hindrance at all to electoral claims.

-The trash of racism, education and social work were thus gradually removed, without any constitutional reforms, which demonstrated the stability of the original foundations and the consolidation of a national unity ruled by principles, not by truculence of the Union power.
+The trash of racism, education, and social work were thus gradually removed, without any constitutional reforms, which demonstrated the stability of the original foundations and the consolidation of a national unity ruled by principles, not by the truculence of the Union power.

 Finally, we may consider the American government’s conduct as regards its foreign policy as an incontrovertible symbol of its good-neighbor policy.